Best US SIM Card for Canadians traveling to the United States

 2) in most places that I travel I purchase a local SIM card so that I can stay connected wherever I am.

 3) Specifically when traveling to the US as a Canadian the answer is using a US SIM card from Roam Mobility.
+(As of June 30th, 2020 Roam Mobility is closing down due to the pandemic.)

 Buying a local sim card everywhere you go beats jumping from wifi to wifi, from hotel to McDonald’s, Starbucks, etc. It also keeps you from bugging friends to share a personal hot spot constantly.